Nanofoundry

 E-beam Lithography (Raith e-LINE Plus)

-Uses a focused beam of electrons to create precise electronic and optical circuits on a surface
+Uses a focused beam of electrons to create precise electronic and optical circuits on a surface.

 Cryogenic 6-Probe Station (Lake Shore CRX-VF) with 2.5 T vertical magnetic field